 natural sleeping aids tablets next to herbal plants

-Natural Sleeping Aids: How they work and how to try them out
+Natural Sleeping Aids: How they work and how best to try them out

 Today, there’s a wide variety of natural sleeping aids to choose from.
-Some have been more tested than others and some are beneficial when combined with other ingredients.
+Some have been more tested than others and some are more effective when combined with other natural actives.

 Before trying out a natural remedy, it’s recommended that you check with a complementary health specialist about whether it’s right for you and the best way to use.